artefactory/NLPretext/README.md

     │   └── token           <- Token preprocessing
-    ├── utils               <- Where preprocessing utils scripts lives ├── tests               <- Where the tests lives ├── setup.py            <- makes project pip installable (pip install -e .) so nautilus_nlp can be imported ├── requirements.txt    <- The requirements file for reproducing the analysis environment, e.g.
-                              generated with `pip freeze > requirements.txt`
+    ├── utils               <- Where preprocessing utils scripts lives ├── tests               <- Where the tests lives ├── setup.py            <- makes project pip installable (pip install -e .) so the package can be imported ├── requirements.txt    <- The requirements file for reproducing the analysis environment, e.g. generated with `pip freeze > requirements.txt`